LedjoLleshaj/DataGenFlow/README.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-**Key Concept:** Each block adds data to the **accumulated state**, so subsequent blocks automatically have access to all previous outputs—no manual wiring needed!
+**Key Concept:** Each block adds data to the **accumulated state**, so subsequent blocks automatically have access to all previous outputs-no manual wiring needed!

 ---